grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 #### Create a GCP Service Account for a Project

 1. Navigate to the [APIs and Services Credentials page](https://console.cloud.google.com/apis/credentials).
-1. Click on the `Create credentials` dropdown/button and choose the `Service account key` option.
+2. Click on the `Create credentials` dropdown/button and choose the `Service account` option.

-   {{< figure src="/static/img/docs/v71/cloudmonitoring_create_service_account_button.png" max-width="500px" class="docs-image--no-shadow" caption="Create service account button" >}}

-1. On the `Create service account key` page, choose key type `JSON`.
-Then in the `Service Account` dropdown, choose the `New service account` option:

-   {{< figure src="/static/img/docs/v71/cloudmonitoring_create_service_account_key.png" max-width="500px" class="docs-image--no-shadow" caption="Create service account key" >}}

-1. Some new fields will appear.
-Fill in a name for the service account in the `Service account name` field and then choose the `Monitoring Viewer` role from the `Role` dropdown:
+3. Fill in a name for the service account in the Service account name field and then choose the Monitoring Viewer role from the Role dropdown:

 {{< figure src="/static/img/docs/v71/cloudmonitoring_service_account_choose_role.png" max-width="600px" class="docs-image--no-shadow" caption="Choose role" >}}

+5. Continue and click Done.
+6. Use the newly created account to [create a service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).
-1. Click the Create button.
-A JSON key file will be created and downloaded to your computer.
+7. A JSON key file will be created and downloaded to your computer.
 Store this file in a secure place as it allows access to your Google Cloud Monitoring data.
-1. Upload it to Grafana on the data source Configuration page.
-You can either upload the file or paste in the contents of the file.
+8. Upload it to Grafana on the data source Configuration page.

-   {{< figure src="/static/img/docs/v71/cloudmonitoring_grafana_upload_key.png" max-width="550px" class="docs-image--no-shadow" caption="Upload service key file to Grafana" >}}

-1. The file contents will be encrypted and saved in the Grafana database.
+9. The file contents will be encrypted and saved in the Grafana database.
 Don't forget to save after uploading the file!

-   {{< figure src="/static/img/docs/v71/cloudmonitoring_grafana_key_uploaded.png" max-width="600px" class="docs-image--no-shadow" caption="Service key file is uploaded to Grafana" >}}

 ### Using GCE Default Service Account